Aider-AI/aider/aider/website/docs/usage/lint-test.md

 command to print them on stdout/stderr and return a non-zero exit code.
 This is how most test tools normally operate.

+To have aider automatically run the test command, use the `--auto-test` switch.

 ## Compiled languages